Calanthe/Calanthe.github.io/_drafts/planet-defender-circular-world-game_with_pixijs.markdown

 ###The movement of meteors and collision with the planet

-At the beginning of the game, we create only one meteor (enemy) which will start its movement from the position somewhere above the player.
+At the beginning of the game, we create only one meteor (enemy) which will start its movement from the position directly above the player.

 {% highlight js %}
 //Create a Spine animation